 Although Cabernet Sauvignon, Merlot, Syrah and Pinot Noir and other international varieties are used to a large extent, look for wines from local varieties.
 Start with the very compelling Mavrud grape (known of its bold red fruit flavours and lively acidity) and Melnik grape (spicey and complex).

 Spread across the southern half of the country this is a very large area.
 As such the region comprises a very diverse group of individual sub-regions.
 With time the classification of these regions will no doubt be more specific.
 For now the lumping together makes it a little challenging to parse the wines by specific terroirs.
 But it is possible, with some research, to track down wines from particular regions. www.inyourpocket.com breaks down some of the wineries by sub-region in their blog about “The Best Wines of Bulgaria”.
 Here is a short snapshot (with links to the winemakers embedded):

 Yakata – Villa Yustina (look for wines made with the local Mavrud grape)

 Who are The Winemakers?

 A good cross section of winemakers has been set out above and links have been included to their websites.
 But there are many more winemakers, both large and boutique, and Bulgaria offers fantastic wine touring opportunities.
-The winemakers are eager to have guests come and learn about their wines and you will receive a very warm welcome (especially if you are from North America or other far-flung places that do not send tourists to Bulgaria so often – you will be a very prized novelty when you visit!).
+The winemakers are eager to have guests come and learn about their wines.
+You will receive a very warm welcome (especially if you are from North America or other far-flung places that do not send tourists to Bulgaria so often – you will be a very prized novelty when you visit!).